ZavalichiR/audio-router/README.md

 #### ❌ "Bot lacks 'Manage Channels' permission"
 **Solution**:
-1. Run `!check_permissions` for detailed instructions
+1. Check bot permissions in server settings
 2. Or give the bot Administrator permission in Server Settings

 #### ❌ "No available tokens for AudioReceiver bot"